-The purpose of the module is to encourage in-depth analysis of the South African, organisational systems that produce them, as well as the political, social, and legal systems in which the production organisations are embedded;
+The purpose of the module is to encourage in-depth analysis of the South African,

 African and global media landscape.
 The module proposes to provide a mix of the 'how' and the 'why' of journalism so that it can fulfil its ideal of enabling a democratic, humane society.
 Outcomes: